Ancient Greek temple: End of Greek temple construction: Roman Greece

-In the early 1st century BCE, the Mithridatic Wars led to changes of architectural practice.
+In the early 1st century BC, the Mithridatic Wars led to changes of architectural practice.
 The role of sponsor was increasingly taken by Roman magistrates of the Eastern provinces, who rarely demonstrated their generosity by building temples.
 Nevertheless, some temples were erected at this time, e.g. the Temple of Aphrodite at Aphrodisias.

 The introduction of the principate lead to few new buildings, mostly temples for the imperial cult or to Roman deities, e.g. the temple of Jupiter at Baalbek.
 Although new temples to Greek deities still continued to be constructed, e.g. the Tychaion at Selge they tend to follow the canonical forms of the developing Roman imperial style of architecture or to maintain local non-Greek idiosyncrasies, like the temples in Petra or Palmyra.
 The increasing romanisation of the east entailed the end of Greek temple architecture, although work continued on the completion of unfinished large structures like the temple of Apollo at Didyma or the Olympieion at Athens into the later 2nd century AD.